neo4j-contrib/spatial/README.md

 * 0.28.0 tackles the ability to import multiple OSM files.
 The initial solution for Neo4j 4.x made use of schema indexes keyed by the label and property.
 However, that means that all OSM imports would share the same index.
 If they are completely disjointed data sets, this would not matter.
-But if you import overlapping OSM files or different versions of the same file file, a mangled partial merger would result.
+But if you import overlapping OSM files or different versions of the same file, a mangled partial merger would result.
   0.28.0 solves this by using different indexes, and keeping all imports completely separate.
   The more complex problems of importing newer versions, and stitching together overlapping areas, are not yet solved.